djlint/djLint/docs/src/docs/languages/jinja.md

 **[What is Jinja?](https://jinja2docs.readthedocs.io/en/stable/)**

-MiniJinja templates are fully Jinja2-compatible — use this same `jinja` profile.
+MiniJinja templates are fully Jinja2-compatible, so use this same `jinja` profile.

-HubSpot's Jinjava templates are also jinja-style — use this profile for them too.
+HubSpot's Jinjava templates are also jinja-style, so use this profile for them too.

 #### Using the Command Line